kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 TestObject foo = new TestObject("foo")
 TestObject bar = new TestObject("bar)
 if (conditon) {
     // use foo
 } else {
-    //use bar
+    // use bar
 }
 ```

 ## How to install the plugin into your Katalon Studio

 Here I assume you have already created a Katalon Studio project with running Test Cases and Test Suite.

 1. download `kazurayam-ks-testobject-usage-report-x.x.x.jar` from the [Releases](https://github.com/kazurayam/kazurayam-ks-testobject-usage-report/releases) page.
 2. place the jar in the `<projectDir>/Plugins` folder
 3. stop&restart Katalon Studio

-## How to enable the report in your project
+## How to let your project to report "Test Object Usage"

 ### (1) create a Test Listener

 You need to create a [Test Listener](https://docs.katalon.com/katalon-studio/docs/fixtures-listeners.html) in your project.
 The name can be any.
-You can copy and paste the following sample code:
+Please copy and paste the following code:

 - [`Test Listeners/AssociationDriver`](Test%20Listeners/AssociatorDriver.groovy)